rolando-santamaria-dhse/llm-sop-engine-poc/README.md

 - Node.js >= 18
 - npm or yarn
 - LiteLLM proxy (or direct access to Claude API)
-- API key for Claude Sonnet 4.5
+- API key for Claude (tested with Sonnet 4.5 and Haiku 4.5)

 ## Installation